bguiz/blog-bguiz/src/posts/2022-05-28-dogfood-your-web3-ecosystem-diy.md

   Try out the activities from the activities day yourself!
 ---

-# Dogfood Your Ecosystem - Try it yourself!

 If you would like to follow along by doing the activities from the [RSK+RIF Activities Day](/2022/dogfood-your-web3-ecosystem/) on your own, this is the post for you!